 Once you and your contractor take the necessary safety steps, it's time to remove your concrete.

 The contractor will likely use a concrete cutting saw in cases where the patio is not being completely removed, just reduced in size.
 This method helps prevent the surrounding patio from cracking.

 For total demo, the contractor will opt for tools such as saws and jackhammers to break up the patio into manageable chunks until the concrete slab is gone.
-The chunks of concrete can then be loaded into a dumpster or dump trailer and hauled away to the nearest recycling facility or landfill.

 Concrete removal projects require heavy machinery and can have unforeseen problems, like hidden rebar inside the concrete, so we only recommend removing concrete yourself if you have experience doing so.